 Any item that in the opinion of the inspector is nearing the end of its normal service life and/or conditions that need repair, maintenance and/or upgrades, but have not affected basic functions are listed herein.

 BUILDING SITE

 VEGETATION

-Trees are nearly touching the building on the northeast corner.
+Trees are nearly touching the building on both the south side.
 Low hanging tree branches can damage the roof, siding, doors and windows.
 Tree branches should be trimmed back where necessary.